 Not running efficiently

 Ever feel like your central heating isn’t on, even when it is on?
-Your boiler is likely not running efficiently, which means that you are not feeling the warmth from youe radiators despite paying to do so.
+Your boiler is likely not running efficiently, which means that you are not feeling the warmth from your radiators despite paying to do so.
 This can lead to leaving your central heating on for longer than usual and piling on the pennies on your monthly energy bill.
-During the Winter, this can be especially costly and increase stress and anxiety for many families struggling to pay their bills.

 Costing you money